Metlink Railway Stations

 Masterton Railway Station is the first station on the Wairarapa Line.

-Matarewa Station is a small rural railway station around 6 km from Carterton.
+Matarawa Station is a small rural railway station around six kilometres from Carterton.

 Maymorn Station is the last stop before the Wairarapa service heads through the Rimutakas.